Cherry Vanilla Yogurt Bites

 These cherry vanilla yogurt bites are the perfect protein-packed snack.
 Only three ingredients are necessary for this fun kid-friendly snack.

-I loved feeding these to my son though — he has an aversion to anything with protein so the fact that he was snacking on protein packed Greek yogurt made this momma very happy.
+I love feeding these to my son though — he has an aversion to anything with protein so the fact that he will snacking on protein packed Greek yogurt makes this momma very happy.
 These were a play date hit as well!
 Toddler AND adult approved.

 - 1 1/2 cups vanilla Greek yogurt